The log minimal model program for K\"ahler $3$-folds: The minimal model program for uniruled pairs

 \subsection{Cone Theorem}

-The purpose of this section is to prove the following cone theorem which is a direct generalization of the results of Horing and Peternell \cite{HP15}, \cite{HP16}, \cite{CHP16} and \cite{DO22}.
-The techniques that we use are all inspired by these papers. \begin{theorem} Let be a $(X,B)$ is dlt pair, where $X$ is a $\mbQ$-factorial compact K\"ahler $3$-fold.
+The purpose of this section is to prove the following cone theorem which is a direct generalization of the results of \cite{HP15}, \cite{HP16}, \cite{CHP16} and \cite{DO23}.
+The techniques that we use are all inspired by these papers. \begin{theorem} Let $(X,B)$ be a dlt pair, where $X$ is a $\mbQ$-factorial compact K\"ahler $3$-fold.
 Suppose that $X$ is uniruled and the base of the MRC fibration $X\dasharrow Z$ is a surface.
-Let $\omega$ be a modified K\"ahler class such that $(K_X+B+\omega)|_{X_z}\equiv 0$ for general $z\in Z$.
-Then there exists a countable family of curves $\Gamma _i$ on $X$ and a positive number $d$ such that $0<-(K_X+B+\omega )\cdot \Gamma _i\leq d$ and
+Suppose that $(K_X+B)\cdot X_z<0$ for general $z\in Z$.
+Let $\omega$ be a $(K_X+B)$-normalized modified K\"ahler class.
+Then there exist a countable family of curves $\Gamma _i$ on $X$ and a positive number $d$ such that $0<-(K_X+B+\omega )\cdot \Gamma _i\leq d$ and

 \end{theorem}

 \begin{proof} By Lemma \ref{lem:normalized-pair-is-psef}, $K_X+B+\omega$ is pseudo-effective and so by \cite{Bou04} (applied to a resolution of $X$ and then pushing forward) we have a divisorial Zariski decomposition